eyedia/aarbac/README.md

 select AuthorId, Name, ZipCodeId from Author inner join Zipcode zc on zc.ZipCodeId = Author.ZipCodeId inner join City c on c.CityId = zc.CityId where c.Name = 'New York'
 ```

 assuming user belongs to a role which allows him to see only 3 columns from author table and only allowed to see authors from New York city.

-And an update query like this…
+And an update query like the following…

 ```sql
 update Author set Name = 'Eyedia', SSN = '999-99-9999' where AuthorId = 9999